alexylon/Ferrocrypt/README.md

    Additionally, Ferrocrypt employs the Argon2id password-based key derivation function to generate secure encryption keys from user passwords, making it easy for users to protect their data with a strong and unique password.
+   The vaults that are produced have the file extension ".fcv".

 2. Hybrid encryption: This method leverages both symmetric and asymmetric encryption algorithms to provide a robust and reliable encryption process.
    Specifically, this mode uses the industry-standard AES-GCM symmetric algorithm to encrypt the data and the RSA asymmetric (public key) algorithm to encrypt the symmetric data key, providing an added layer of security.
+   The vaults that are produced have the file extension ".fch".

 The two crates, implementing the AES-GCM and ChaCha20Poly1305 encryption algorithms, `aes-gcm` and `chacha20poly1305`, have successfully received security audits.